Atherosclerosis: Etymology

 The following terms are similar, yet distinct, in both spelling and meaning, and can be easily confused: arteriosclerosis, arteriolosclerosis, and atherosclerosis.
 Arteriosclerosis is a general term describing any hardening (and loss of elasticity) of medium or large arteries (from Greek ἀρτηρία (artēria) 'artery' and σκλήρωσις (sklerosis) 'hardening'); arteriolosclerosis is any hardening (and loss of elasticity) of arterioles (small arteries); atherosclerosis is a hardening of an artery specifically due to an atheromatous plaque (from Ancient Greek ἀθήρα (athḗra) 'gruel').
-The term atherogenic is used for substances or processes that cause formation of atheroma.
+The term atherogenic is used for substances or processes that cause the formation of atheroma.

 Economics

 In 2011, coronary atherosclerosis was one of the top ten most expensive conditions seen during inpatient hospitalizations in the US, with aggregate inpatient hospital costs of $10.4 billion.

 Research

 Lipids

 An indication of the role of high-density lipoprotein (HDL) on atherosclerosis has been with the rare Apo-A1 Milano human genetic variant of this HDL protein.
-A small short-term trial using bacterial synthesized human Apo-A1 Milano HDL in people with unstable angina produced a fairly dramatic reduction in measured coronary plaque volume in only six weeks vs. the usual increase in plaque volume in those randomized to placebo.
+A small short-term trial using bacterial-synthesized human Apo-A1 Milano HDL in people with unstable angina produced a fairly dramatic reduction in measured coronary plaque volume in only six weeks vs. the usual increase in plaque volume in those randomized to placebo.
 The trial was published in JAMA in early 2006.
 Ongoing work starting in the 1990s may lead to human clinical trials—probably by about 2008.
 These may use synthesized Apo-A1 Milano HDL directly, or they may use gene-transfer methods to pass the ability to synthesize the Apo-A1 Milano HDLipoprotein.

-Methods to increase HDL particle concentrations, which in some animal studies largely reverses and removes atheromas, are being developed and researched.
+Methods to increase HDL particle concentrations, which in some animal studies largely reverse and remove atheromas, are being developed and researched.
 However, increasing HDL by any means is not necessarily helpful.
 For example, the drug torcetrapib is the most effective agent currently known for raising HDL (by up to 60%).
 However, in clinical trials, it also raised deaths by 60%.
 All studies regarding this drug were halted in December 2006.

 The actions of macrophages drive atherosclerotic plaque progression.

 Immunomodulation of atherosclerosis is the term for techniques that modulate immune system function to suppress this macrophage action.

 Involvement of lipid peroxidation chain reaction in atherogenesis triggered research on the protective role of the heavy isotope (deuterated) polyunsaturated fatty acids (D-PUFAs) that are less prone to oxidation than ordinary PUFAs (H-PUFAs).
 PUFAs are essential nutrients – they are involved in metabolism in that very form as they are consumed with food.
-In transgenic mice, that are a model for human-like lipoprotein metabolism, adding D-PUFAs to diet indeed reduced body weight gain, improved cholesterol handling and reduced atherosclerotic damage to the aorta.
+In transgenic mice, a model for human-like lipoprotein metabolism, adding D-PUFAs to the diet reduced body weight gain, improved cholesterol handling, and reduced atherosclerotic damage to the aorta.